-Kelsey is autistic.

-She has speech therapy every Tuesday.
+Kelsey is autistic and has speech therapy every Tuesday.
 Kelsey's therapist lets Kelsey choose where they meet.

-Sometimes they meet in the therapist's office.

-Sometimes they meet at Kelsey's house.

-Sometimes they meet at the park.
+Sometimes they meet in the therapist's office, or at Kelsey's house, or at the park.
 Kelsey's therapist is doing a good job!